 We evaluate the proposed method with NTCIR4 TSC3 formal run.
 NTCIR TSC is a series of evaluation workshops of text summarization organized by National Institute of Informatics, Japan[3].
-Since the workshop will be held on June, 2004, we do not have the information of other participants' systems at present.
-In this paper, we evaluate the proposed method from the following points of view: 1) the precision and coverage of the system's extracts with respect to the model extracts, and 2) the answer coverage of the system's summaries with respect to the model summaries.
+The latest workshop, or NTCIR4 TSC3, was just held on June, 2004[5].
+In this paper, we evaluate the proposed method from the following points of view: 1) the sentence precision and coverage of the system's extracts with respect to the model extracts, and 2) the answer coverage of the system's summaries with respect to the model abstracts.
+The model extracts and the model abstracts were prepared by the task organizers.